MicrosoftDocs/power-automate-docs/articles/disable-flow.md

 ## Turn flows on

-If you've turned a cloud flow off, but want to turn it back on so that it will run again, follow one of these procedures.
+If you've turned a cloud flow off, but want to turn it back on so that it will run again, follow one of these steps.

 - If you are on the **Details** page, in the menu at the top, select **Turn on**.